When many think of tax deductions, donations to charities or medical expenses might come to mind.

 Improvements to increase resale value

-This is where you can claim that kitchen or bathroom renovation you’ve been dreaming of as a deduction, as well as more practical projects like HVAC and electric improvements.
+This is where you can take advantage of that kitchen or bathroom renovation you've been dreaming of, as well as more practical projects like HVAC and electrical improvements.

-If you plan to sell your house and need to make improvements to make it market-ready, you can deduct those improvements and repairs.
+If you plan to sell your house and need to make improvements to make it market-ready, you can deduct those improvements as long as they are capital improvements, which add to its value, prolong its useful life, or adapt it to new uses.

 Improvements to make a home energy-efficient